bishop-bd/vulkan_vibe/README.md

 - Uses the `winit` library to create a cross-platform window
 - Uses the `ash` crate to interface with Vulkan for rendering
 - Sets platform-specific window icons (.ico for Windows, .icns for macOS)
+- Creates platform-specific surfaces for Vulkan rendering on Windows and macOS
 - Renders a moving circle that bounces off window edges
 - Handles window resizing and proper Vulkan resource management